zspine/docs/core/data-persisters.md

 is enabled by default.
 It is able to persist and delete objects that are also mapped as [Doctrine entities](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/basic-mapping.html).

-However, you may want to store data to other persistence layers (ElasticSearch or MongoDB), to separate the public model of the API and the internal model mapped with the database; or to use patterns such as [CQRS](https://martinfowler.com/bliki/CQRS.html) to use a separate model for [read operations](data-providers.md) and for updates.
+However, you may want to store data to other persistence layers (ElasticSearch or MongoDB), to separate the public model of the API and the internal model mapped with the database, or to use patterns such as [CQRS](https://martinfowler.com/bliki/CQRS.html) to use a separate model for [read operations](data-providers.md) and for updates.

 Custom data persisters can be used to do so.
 A project can include as many data persisters as it needs.
 The first able to